natcap/invest.users-guide/source/carbonstorage.rst

 Limitations and Simplifications
 -------------------------------

 The model simplifies the carbon cycle which allows it to run with relatively little information, but also leads to important limitations.
 For example, the model assumes that none of the LULC types in the landscape are gaining or losing carbon over time.
 Instead it is assumed that all LULC types are at some fixed storage level equal to the average of measured storage levels within that LULC type.
 Under this assumption, the only changes in carbon storage over time are due to changes from one LULC type to another.
-Therefore, any grid cell that does not change its LULC type will have a sequestration value of 0 over time.
+Therefore, any pixel that does not change its LULC type will have a sequestration value of 0 over time.
 In reality, many areas are recovering from past land use or are undergoing natural succession.
 The problem can be addressed by dividing LULC types into age classes (essentially adding more LULC types), such as three ages of forest.
 Then, parcels can move from one age class to the other in scenarios and change their carbon storage values as a result.

-A second limitation is that because the model relies on carbon storage estimates for each LULC type, the results are only as detailed and reliable as the LULC classification used.
+A second limitation is that because the model relies on carbon storage estimates for each LULC type, the results are only as detailed and reliable as the LULC classification used and carbon pool values supplied.
 Carbon storage clearly differs among LULC types (e.g., tropical forest vs. open woodland), but often there can also be significant variation within a LULC type.
 For example, carbon storage within a "tropical moist forest" is affected by temperature, elevation, rainfall, and the number of years since a major disturbance (e.g., clear-cut or forest fire).
 The variety of carbon storage values within coarsely defined LULC types can be partly recovered by using a LULC classification system and related carbon pool table which stratifies coarsely defined LULC types with relevant environmental and management variables.
 For example, forest LULC types can be stratified by elevation, climate bands or time intervals since a major disturbance.
 Of course, this more detailed approach requires data describing the amount of carbon stored in each of the carbon pools for each of the finer LULC classes.

 Another limitation of the model is that it does not capture carbon that moves from one pool to another.
 For example, if trees in a forest die due to disease, much of the carbon stored in aboveground biomass becomes carbon stored in other (dead) organic material.
 Also, when trees are harvested from a forest, branches, stems, bark, etc. are left as slash on the ground.
 The model assumes that the carbon in wood slash "instantly" enters the atmosphere.